Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 Buzzle is a formerly popular article directory, used primarily for online article marketing and self-publishing.
 In this review, I consider Buzzle's performance, features, and professionalism, compared especially to EzineArticles, which used to be my article directory of choice.
 I also provide some concrete suggestions for how Buzzle could be easily improved.

-Buzzle, together with EzineArticles and many other similar sites, was hit hard by the recent Google panda update.
-Whereas Buzzle used to be one of the two most valuable sites for driving traffic to a website, it has since become almost useless in this regard.
+Buzzle, together with EzineArticles and many other similar sites, was hit hard by the Google panda update.
+Whereas Buzzle at one time was one of the two most valuable article marketing sites for driving traffic to a website, it became almost useless in this regard following panda.
+After this, Buzzle changed their policies, effective barring its use for article marketing.

 Before the panda update, Buzzle performed about as well as EzineArticles in terms of driving traffic to a website.
-However, they are highly unprofessional in how they treat their authors.
-Buzzle also lags behind in terms of features and interface.
-The unprofessional treatment, in my case, was extreme enough that I ended up deleting all my articles from Buzzle.
+However, my experience with the site was that the administrators were highly unprofessional in how they treated me as an author.
+Buzzle also lagged behind in terms of features and interface.
+The unprofessional treatment, in my case, was extreme enough that I ended up deleting all my articles from Buzzle, even before Buzzle had changed their policies, barring article marketing entirely.
 Once the panda update rolled out, and Buzzle's traffic fell off, I saw no reason to keep my material up on a website where the editors consistently treated me rudely.

 Buzzle has a cute logo of a bee, and a catchy slogan: "Intelligent life on the web.".
 But I found it fell short of its image.